This workshop takes place in the Rekindle Workshop at The Arts Centre, upstairs in the Boys’ High building at 28 Worcester Boulevard)

 After you’ve booked, we’ll send you information re what to bring, wear and how to find us nearer the workshop date.

-We are grateful to the support of CNZ, which has enabled us to offer this workshop at a subsidised rate.
+We are grateful for the support of CNZ, which has allowed us to offer this class at a subsidised rate.

 This spoon knife is made in England by Ben Orford.
 Ben has a fantastic reputation in the UK for high quality tools, and himself is considered a very skilled greenwood-worker...

 We are so happy to have Alex Yerks here for our Necessary Traditions Festival, all the way from Upstate New York.
 (Actually we fixed the festival dates around Alex as he happens to...

 This workshop is held in our workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
 Come along and learn how to make a spoon!
 We...